IRL

 Are you sure you want to delete this message?

-Sexual consent isn't just about respect and communication; we also need to understand what the law says about consensual sex.
+Sexual consent isn't just about communication, agreeing and respect; we also need to understand what the law says about consensual sex.
 The below information is based on Victorian law; if you are based elsewhere, please check your state's age of consent.

 Find more information about sexual assault support here

-The law has strict age limits for having sex; this is called the age of consent.
-If they break these laws, police can charge a person, even if the younger person consents to the sex.
-The law is the same for same-sex and opposite-sex couples.
+Victorian law sets strict age limits for when a person can legally consent to sexual activity.
+This is called the age of consent.
+If someone breaks these laws, police can charge them, even if the younger person agreed.
+The age of consent is the same for opposite-sex and same-sex sexual activity.

-If you are under 12, a person can't have sex with you, touch you sexually or perform sexual acts in front of you, even if you agree.
+If you are under 12 years old, you cannot legally consent to any sexual activity.
+No one can have sex with you, sexually touch you, or perform sexual acts in front of you - even if you agree.

-A person caring for you or supervising you, like a teacher, youth worker or foster carer, can't have sex with you, sexually touch you or perform a sexual act in front of you, even if you agree.
+However, a person who has care, supervision or authority over you -such as a teacher, youth worker, foster carer, coach or guardian - cannot have sex with you, sexually touch you, or perform sexual acts in front of you, even if you agree.

 You successfully shared the app